— Expedition Kayaking —

 Travelling by Air

-Flights to Sandpsit – YZP from Vancouver depart from the main terminal of Vancouver International Airport – YVR and are approximately 2 hours.
+Flights to Sandspit – YZP from Vancouver depart from the main terminal of Vancouver International Airport – YVR and are approximately 2 hours.
 These flights are operated by Air Canada.

 Travelling by Ferry